Using the NMEA0183 Wi-Fi Gateway

 To make things easy, our Gateway broadcasts its current connection settings, and lets apps change its configuration, so if your app supports this it should configure itself automatically once on the same Wi-Fi network, with no need for any input or technical knowledge from you.
 If your app doesn’t support this, why not ask the developers if they can include it in a future release, as it will make configuration much easier for their users?

 There are two protocols that can be used: TCP or UDP, though many apps support just one or the other.
 TCP is bi-directional communications between a pair of devices, so as well as receiving NMEA data from the instruments it also lets you send back data such as routes, waypoints and autopilot commands, so you need to choose it if you want to output data from your app.
 It is also the most efficient and secure protocol, but the number of TCP connections, and so the number of simultaneous users, is often restricted (to 3 on our device, but just 1 on many others).
 UDP broadcasts data from the gateway to any app that may want to listen in, so the app cannot send data back to the instruments.
-Whilst easy to configure, and capable of supporting an unlimited number of devices using the data, data is prone to corruption ad can only be sent out from the instruments to the app; it also slows down the performance of the Wi-Fi network.
+Whilst easy to configure, and capable of supporting an unlimited number of devices using the data, data is prone to corruption and can only be sent out from the instruments to the app; it also slows down the performance of the Wi-Fi network as a whole.

 By default the Gateway is set up to support both TCP and UDP, so no configuration is necessary at that end.
 Your app may support either TCP or UDP or both, and some apps may give a choice of UDP Broadcast or Multicast (the difference between these is described in the IP Address section next).
 Given a choice, our recommendation is that you use TCP and switch off UDP in the Gateway; failing that, use UDP Multicast; or otherwise use UDP Broadcast.
 You can read more on the pros and cons of TCP and UDP in this blog entry.